 Philadelphia U.S. Custom House, Philadelphia

-The project will result in replacement of the building’s various roof areas; restoration or modified restoration/replacement of the historic windows; restoration of the facade; installation of high efficiency boilers; replacement of the tower lighting to energy efficient fixtures and installation of a lightening protection system.
-The project also includes an option to replace the existing front doors with revolving doors and installation of a fourth floor green roof.
+The project resulted in replacement of the building’s various roof areas; restoration or modified restoration/replacement of the historic windows; restoration of the facade; installation of high efficiency boilers; replacement of the tower lighting to energy efficient fixtures and installation of a lightening protection system.
+The project also included an option to replace the existing front doors with revolving doors and installation of a fourth floor green roof.